CoMMALab/pyronot/docs/source/index.rst

 Acknowledgements
 ----------------
-``PyRoki`` is heavily inspired by the prior work, including but not limited to `Trac-IK <https://traclabs.com/projects/trac-ik/>`_, `cuRobo <https://curobo.org>`_,
+``PyRoNot`` is heavily inspired by the prior work, including but not limited to `Trac-IK <https://traclabs.com/projects/trac-ik/>`_, `cuRobo <https://curobo.org>`_,
 `pink <https://github.com/stephane-caron/pink>`_,